We’ve talked to people in your community. Here’s what they asked.

 Safety is our top priority.
-Enbridge Gas has been safely delivering reliable and clean natural gas to homes and businesses for over 100 years.
+Enbridge Gas has been safely delivering reliable and clean natural gas to homes and businesses for more than 170 years.
 Our pipelines are designed to meet rigorous safety standards and we have an extensive pipeline integrity management program to ensure that once installed, our pipelines remain in safe operating condition.

 We take our responsibility to manage the impacts of our operations on the environment very seriously.
 We meet or exceed strict government and regulatory requirements, and proactively manage environmental issues to minimize impacts to the environment in the communities where we operate.